 Your workforce has already gone mobile.
 Capture key training moments while they're waiting for a meeting to start, when they're standing somewhere in line, or while they're out on the floor talking to customers.

 But, before jumping directly into mLearning, make sure it's matched correctly to your training topic.
 The best mLearning courses are focused, bite-sized micro-lessons or reference materials that your employees can access on the go.

-To learn more about the different types of employee training out there, check out our post on the topic.
+To learn more about the different types of employee training out there, check out our post on the different types of training.
 Or, if you want to find out how you can create the best training materials for your employees, click the button below to get in touch with the developers at EdgePoint Learning.
-We’d love to hear about your project.
+We'd love to hear about your project.